FardinRastakhiz/QuickCharNet/README.md

 ```

 ## License
-For detailed licensing information, please see the [LICENSE.md](LICENSE.md) file.
+For detailed licensing information, please see the [LICENSE](LICENSE) file.